Winter Olympic Games

-The Winter Olympic Games (Jeux olympiques d'hiver), (Note: "French and English are the official languages for the Olympic Games".) also known as the Winter Olympics, is a major international multi-sport event held once every four years for sports practiced on snow and ice.
-The first Winter Olympic Games, the 1924 Winter Olympics, were held in Chamonix, France.
-The modern Olympic Games were inspired by the ancient Olympic Games, which were held in Olympia, Greece, from 776 BCE to 394 CE.
-The Baron Pierre de Coubertin of France founded the International Olympic Committee (IOC) 1,500 years later in 1894, leading to the first modern Summer Olympic Games in Athens, Greece in 1896.
+The Winter Olympic Games (Jeux olympiques d'hiver), (Note: "French and English are the official languages for the Olympic Games".) also known as the Olympic Winter Games or simply the Winter Olympics, are a major international multi-sport event held once every four years for sports practiced on snow and ice.
+The Winter Olympics are usually held in February, during the winter season of the Northern Hemisphere.
 The IOC is the governing body of the Olympic Movement, with the Olympic Charter defining its structure and authority.
+Milan and Cortina d'Ampezzo of Italy hosted in 2026.
+The next games are scheduled to be held between 1 and 17 February 2030 at the French Alps.